ruby-processing/jbox2d/README.md

 ### To compile

-To compile the gem follow the instructions for [JRubyArt][], but now also available as a ruby gem:-
+To compile the gem follow the instructions for [JRubyArt][], but also available as a ruby gem:-
 ```bash
 jruby -S gem install box2d
 ```